LeeMorinUCF/ECP3004S21/demo_14_PP_Ch_11_Sets_and_Tuples/README.md

 ### Set Operations

 Now that you have a set in memory, what can you do with it?
-Python provides a number of operations change the contents of a set.
+Python provides a number of operations to change the contents of a set.
 In essence, these commands take advantage of the fact that sets are *mutable*.

 For example, you might recall from grade-school grammar class that